 Being in the bush can be slightly terrifying.
 There was an awful moment on our third game drive when I knew I was going to have to request a loo stop.
 It turns out everybody bursting and we all took turns to have a wild wee.
-Even though we had been desperate to see a leopard, were very much hoping that for those few moments at least that we didn’t come across one.
+Even though we had been desperate to see a leopard, were very much hoping, for those few moments at least, that we didn’t come across one.

 Despite these terrors, we loved every minute of our bush break.

 There was the gorgeous scenery.
 There was the fact that we were fed – fed often and fed well.
 There was a lovely moment in the early evening when a mobile mini bar popped out of the safari truck ready for sundowners with biltong and other treats.

 …and of course there were all the magical animal, bug and bird sightings.
 So let me very quickly finish telling you about those….

 We had a rare bird sighting.
 The wide billed roller was so far out of its territory the guide couldn’t quite believe her eyes.
 She called it in on the radio and the other rangers clearly thought she had misidentified it, because nobody came to investigate.

 It was a round, cartoon-like bird with a perky yellow beak, in fact I swear it was the inspiration for Angry Birds.